They shall grow not old

 However, not all men remembered the end with bitterness.
 One soldier wrote of the experience later, in a letter to the editor that mentioned my Grandfather, a soldier in the Great War.

 In the murky darkness of a November morning 41 years ago I was in Mons.
 Not far ahead in the blackness were the retreating lines of the German army, splitting the night with its artillery as is put up a last desperate barrage against the advancing Canadians.
 Before dawn had broken I was given the singular privilege of passing the cease fire order to a Port Credit man, the late Roy Finch.

 At 10:59, Canadian soldier Private Price was killed by a sniper as he took part in a patrol near Mons.
-He was the last Canadian soldier killed in the war, possibly the last soldier of any side to be killed in the war.
-At 11:00, the guns fell silent for the first time in four years.
+He was the last Canadian soldier killed in the war.
+On minute later, at 11:00, the guns fell silent for the first time in four years.
 The war was over.